PAVE-artifacts/Manifest/README.md

      - Clone our repo to your PC
      - cd to the paper-formal-artifacts directory
-     - extract all parts into one directory and copy all files in part-1,2,3,4 and base into into one directory ( myfolder ).
+     - extract all parts into one directory and copy all files in part-1,2,3,4 and base(asl) into into one directory ( say myfolder ).
-     - edit the proofthem script the line with your editor (say gedit): and put your PVS7 PATH instead.
+     - edit the proofthem script with your editor (say gedit): and add your PVS7 PATH there.
      - Add myfolder to your PVSLIBPATH.
 So PVS can see its libraries directly.

-     - run the command ./proofthem --force <  names.txt  >
+     - run the command ./provethem --force <  asl/names-directory/names.txt  >

- Example:
-     - (paper-formal-artifacts)$./proofthem --force asl/name-of-any-test-suit-directory/ names.txt
+ Watch the videos for an example:

 For a quick example, use ./proveit filename.pvs (any file name in the directory will do the trick).